pa-tiq/botrick/README.md

 # botrick
 Telegram Bot - python - using python-telegram-bot

-/search - simple google search, returns the first result
+/search - simple google search

-/image - requests an image from google images and returns the first result
+/image - requests an image from google images

-/video - requests a video from youtube and returns the first result
+/video - youtube search

 /wolfram - simple search on wolfram alpha, returns a lot of stuff about pretty much anything

+/gif - gif search in Giphy

-/more - next result after a /image, /video or /search
+/more - next result after a /image, /video, /search, or /gif